 Spookums gets different abilities for every type of weapon he equips.
 Giving him a rocket launcher lets him fire a stream of rockets at the (general vicinity of) the target from an even longer range than his normal attack.

 Orks have one ridiculous advantage in the Dark Crusade campaign: unlimited Waaagh banners, which are basically turrets that generate Waaagh and detect invisible enemies.
 This means that an area that faces regular attacks can end up covered in enough turrets that entire enemy squads are torn to shreds by big shoota fire, buying you plenty of time to build your full army and send it to their base(s) to stomp them.
 With enough patience, an entire map can be fortified with ramshackle turrets that prevent attackers from leaving their bases.

 In Retribution's Tyranid campaign, the Tyranid Warriors, a durable three-man squad with area of effect suppression that can be upgraded to do anti-everything damage.
 Furthermore, with a certain piece of wargear, they can have infinite resources.

 The Imperial Guard basilisk, especially in Dark Crusade.
 They are so much better than any other artillery unit in the game.
 First of all, they have an insanely long range.
-Secondly, they have the ability to fire earthshaker rounds, which are different from regular shells in two ways: first, they are more powerful, but second, and more importantly, they always hit exactly what you aim at, unlike regular shells, which can miss.
+Secondly, they have the ability to fire earthshaker rounds, which are different from regular shells in two ways: they are more powerful and they always hit exactly what you aim at, unlike regular shells which can miss.
 Their only drawback is that it costs 200 requisition and 200 energy to fire one earthshaker, but once you've built up your supplies, you can annihilate the enemy's base from halfway across the map.
 In Soulstorm, they are somewhat superseded by airpower, but are still a very powerful unit.